oliviercreurer/compass/README.md

 #### Grid Control

-With a grid connected, Compass gains a new performance dimension.
-Immediate, tactile control of both common and new functions, combined with the inclusion of pattern recorders, helps to build evolving sequences of layered sound.
+Connecting a grid opens Compass up to new performance possibilities.
+Commands and buffers can be controlled by hand, and all of your gestures can be captured by pattern recorders to build evolving sequences of layered sound.

 [insert svg]

-Compass' familiar visual layout is mimicked on the grid.
+Compass' screen layout is mimicked on the grid.
 The buffers are mapped to rows `D` and `E`, and the command sequence is mapped to row `G`.
-Bright lights indicate - you guessed it - the position of the play/record heads in rows `D` and `E`, and the active command in row `G`.
+Bright lights indicate - you guessed it - the position of the read/write heads in rows `D` and `E`, and the active command in row `G`.
 An `ALT` key (`H1`) is available for various functions, which we'll explore shortly.

 __Buffers__

-Though limited by the resolution of the grid, the approximate position of each buffer's play/record head can be modified by simply...mashing on some keys in rows `D` and `E`.
+The position of each buffer's read/write head can be changed by simply...mashing on some keys in rows `D` and `E`.

 __Commands & Clock__

 Any command can be fired manually by pressing its corresponding grid key.
-To facilitate this kind of manual playing, Compass' internal clock can be stopped (and started again) by pressing the `Clock` key (`H16`).
-Note that the `Clock` key is dimmed if the clock is stopped.
+To facilitate this kind of manual playing, Compass' internal clock can be stopped (and started again) by pressing the `CLOCK` key (`H16`).
+Note that the `CLOCK` key is dimmed if the clock is stopped.

 To quickly adjust the length of the command sequence, hold the `ALT` key (`H1`) while selecting a key in row `G`.